MohanGuo/Equivariant_Diffusion/blogpost.md

 ## Conclusion

-In conclusion, re-implementing Diffusion model and more specifically Denoising Diffusion Probabilistic Models, with an EGNN as backbone allowed us to verify the original authors claim.
-At the same time, by leveraging JAX, the training and inference times should be reduced due to JAX's just in time compilation, but due to tight schedule

-we didn't have time to verify how big is the difference between author's implementation in PyTorch and our own.
-Finally, we extended the original scientific paper and instead of using diffusion models, we were able to get consistency models to work for an EGNN as a skeleton, by training in isolation.
+In conclusion, we successfully reimplemented the original paper.
+We attempted to improve on the original paper by reimplementing in JAX.
+While our model was significantly faster, it did not achieve competitive results.
+Next, we implemented a consistency model to generate new molecules.
 This allowed us to one step sample from pure noise to molecule.
-Although the results were not state of the art, considering the timeframe we were working on the extension, we are very confident a better stability metric can be achieved, and we leave it for future research.
+The consistency model similarly did not achieve competitive results.
+Although the results were not state of the art, we are confident that these methods could achieve better performance if we continued to work on them.
+As a first future step, we would like to simply improve the performance of these models.

 ## Author's Contributions